MohamedElamineELfelaouss/Transcribe/README.md

 - Open your `.env` file and fill in your Wit.ai API keys next to the corresponding language variables (e.g., `WIT_API_KEY_ENGLISH`, `WIT_API_KEY_ARABIC`, etc.).

-## Windows Release

-For Windows users, a pre-packaged release is available that includes the necessary executable files (ffmpeg and yt-dlp) along with the Python script.
-You can download the release from [here](https://github.com/marouane53/transcribe/releases/download/windows_py/Transcribe.zip).

-The release version eliminates the need for installing ffmpeg and yt-dlp separately, as the executable files are included in the package.
-Simply extract the ZIP file and run the script directly.

 ## Usage

 1. Run the script:
    python transcribe.py
-2. Choose whether you want to transcribe a YouTube video or a local file.
+2. Choose whether you want to transcribe a YouTube or any social media app video or a local file.

 3. Follow the prompts to provide the necessary information (YouTube link or file path, language sign).